ljm565/fhir_server/docs/1_fhir_server.md

 # Or you can run a docker-compose at your backend
-docker compose -f docker-compose.yml up --build -d    # If you alread have image, you don't need '--build' option docker compose -f docker-compose.yml logs -f --tail 1000    # You can trace logs via this command docker compose -f docker-compose.yml down   # You can finish your docker-compose using this command
+docker compose -f docker-compose.yml up --build -d    # If you alread have image, you don't need '--build' option docker compose -f docker-compose.yml logs -f --tail 1000    # You can trace logs via this command

+# You can stop containers
+docker compose -f docker-compose.yml stop   # Use this command if you want to stop only docker compose -f docker-compose.yml down   # Use this command if you want to stop and delete containers
 ```

 &nbsp;